Vkamble61/lm-lab-monitoring-devops/docs/monitoring/MONITORING.md

 - Click on **New App** shown in the top left of the screen.

-- Enter **kube-prometheus-stack** for the **application name** (NOTE: The name is important that you enter it as shown because the config uses this name for service discovery )
+- Enter **kube-prometheus-stack** for the **application name** (NOTE: The name is important.
+You must enter it as shown because the config uses this name for service discovery )

 - Choose **default** for the **project**